khalid-hussain/shaheen/chap11.md

 to leave.

-After a while the four men carried out the plank on their shoulders on which Badr Bin Mughira lay and walked behind, following the Grand Master and the jailer.
+After a while the four men carried out the plank on their shoulders on which Badr bin Mughira lay and walked behind, following the Grand Master and the jailer.
 After passing through several complex pathways they came and stood in front of a wall.
 It appeared that there was no way to move forward.
 Handing over the torch to the Grand Master, the jailer turned an iron latch mounted on